PJouyan/physics-simulations/README.md

-# simulations
+# physics-simulations
-Simulating Physics with Python.
+### Some random physics simulations with Python

+Last updated: Spring 2021